Terms and Conditions of Sale

 The Publisher shall not be held liable in the event of force majeure or fault of the Client, as defined in this article:

-For the purposes of these general terms and conditions, any impediment, limitation, or disruption of the Service due to fire, epidemic, explosion, earthquake, bandwidth fluctuations, failure attributable to the access provider, transmission network failure, collapse of installations, unlawful or fraudulent use of passwords, codes, or references provided to the Client, hacking, a security breach attributable to the Site host or developers, flooding, power outage, war, embargo, law, injunction, request or requirement of any government, requisition, strike, boycott, or other circumstances beyond the reasonable control of the Publisher shall be considered as a force majeure event enforceable against the Client.
-In such circumstances, the Publisher shall be released from the performance of its obligations to the extent of such impediment, limitation, or disruption.
+For the purposes of these general terms and conditions, any impediment, limitation, or disruption of the Service due to fire, epidemic, explosion, earthquake, bandwidth fluctuations, failure attributable to the service provider, transmission network failure, collapse of installations, unlawful or fraudulent use of passwords, codes, or references provided to the Client, hacking, a security breach attributable to the Site host or developers, flooding, power outage, war, embargo, law, injunction, request or requirement of any government, requisition, strike, boycott, or other circumstances beyond the reasonable control of the Publisher, shall be considered a force majeure event enforceable against the Client.
+In such circumstances, the Publisher shall be exempt from fulfilling its obligations to the extent of such impediment, limitation, or disruption.

-For the purposes of these General Terms and Conditions, any misuse of the Service, fault, negligence, omission, or failure on the part of the Customer or their representatives, failure to follow the advice provided by the Publisher on its Site, any disclosure or unlawful use of the password, codes, and references of the Customer, as well as providing incorrect information or failing to update such information in their personal account, will be considered a fault attributable to the Customer.
-The use of any technical process, such as robots or automated queries, that would contravene the letter or spirit of these general terms and conditions of sale, will also be considered a fault of the Customer.
+For the purposes of these General Terms and Conditions, any misuse of the Service, fault, negligence, omission or failure on the part of the Client or their representatives, failure to follow the advice provided by the Publisher on its Website, any disclosure or unlawful use of the password, codes, and references of the Client, as well as the provision of incorrect information or failure to update such information in their personal account, shall be considered a fault attributable to the Client.
+The use of any technical process, such as robots or automatic queries, the implementation of which would contravene the letter or spirit of these general terms and conditions of sale, shall also be considered a fault of the Client.
+It shall also be considered a fault of the Client to use a Product in disregard of the care instructions provided on the product page or in the package (notably prolonged exposure to water, chemicals, or cosmetics), resulting in an alteration of the Product that cannot be attributed to the Publisher.

 10.3.
 Technical Issues - Hyperlinks

-In the event of inability to access the Site due to technical problems of any kind, the Customer cannot claim any damage and will not be entitled to any compensation.
-The unavailability, even prolonged and without any time limitation, of one or more online services does not constitute a loss for Customers and cannot in any way give rise to the granting of damages by the Publisher.
+In the event of an inability to access the Site due to technical problems of any kind, the Client cannot claim any damage or compensation.
+The unavailability, even prolonged and without any time limit, of one or more online services cannot constitute damage for Clients and can in no way give rise to the granting of damages by the Publisher.

 The hyperlinks present on the Site may redirect to other websites.
-The Publisher cannot be held liable if the content of these sites violates applicable laws.
+The Publisher cannot be held liable if the content of these sites contravenes current legislation.
 Likewise, the Publisher cannot be held liable if visiting one of these sites causes harm to the User.

-Given the current state of technology, the display of representations of the Products offered for sale on this Site, particularly in terms of colors or shapes, may vary significantly from one computer to another or differ from reality depending on the quality of graphic accessories and the screen or the display resolution.
-These variations and differences can under no circumstances be attributed to the Publisher, who cannot be held liable for this in any way.
+Given the current state of technology, the rendering of the representations of the Products offered for sale on this Site, particularly in terms of colors or shapes, may vary significantly from one computer to another or differ from reality depending on the quality of graphic accessories and the screen or the display resolution.
+These variations and differences can under no circumstances be attributed to the Publisher, who cannot be held liable for them in any way.

 10.4.
 Damages Payable by the Publisher

-Unless otherwise provided by law or regulation, the Publisher's liability is limited to the direct, personal, and certain loss suffered by the Customer and related to the failure in question.
-Under no circumstances shall the Publisher be held liable for indirect damages such as, in particular, loss of data, commercial loss, loss of orders, damage to brand image, business disruption, or loss of profits or customers.
+Unless otherwise provided by law or regulation, the Publisher's liability is limited to the direct, personal, and certain damage suffered by the Client and related to the failure in question.
+Under no circumstances can the Publisher be held liable for indirect damages such as, in particular, loss of data, commercial loss, loss of orders, damage to brand image, business disruption, or loss of profits or clients.
 Likewise, and within the same limits, the amount of damages and interest charged to the Publisher may in no case exceed the price of the Product ordered.

 10.5.
 Hyperlinks and Site Content

-The Site Content is published for information purposes only, without guarantee of accuracy.
+The Content of the Site is published for informational purposes only, without any guarantee of accuracy.
 Under no circumstances can the Publisher be held liable for any omission, inaccuracy, or error contained in this information that may cause direct or indirect damage to the User.

 ARTICLE 11.
 INTELLECTUAL PROPERTY